PepeLira/laboratorio_prototipos_web_app/README.md

  - Ruby on Rails
  - PostgreSql

  For ease of use the development enviroment is going to be integrated in a docker container.
 This hopping to standarize the dependencies, features and tools, independent of the choosen operating system.
-Please be aware that the minimum spects required tu run the containers are at list 4 gb of ram and a decent procesor compatible with virtualization (As is stated in the docker [documentation](https://docs.docker.com/desktop/install/linux-install/)).
+Please be aware that the minimum spects required tu run the containers are at list 4 gb of ram and a procesor compatible with virtualization (As is stated in the docker [documentation](https://docs.docker.com/desktop/install/linux-install/)).
 Also, be sure that the virtualization option is activated in your BIOS.

 ## Start the web_app console